isomerpages/ogp-sgid/index.md

       url: https://go.gov.sg/sgid-contact
   - infopic:
       title: Familiar authentication flow
       description: "sgID is integrated into the Singpass.
+App.
 Citizens can log into your services by scanning an sgID QR code using Singpass App. "
       alt: Image alt text
       image: /images/integrate.png
   - infopic: